 Old 505 Theatre- 505, 342 Elizabeth St Surry Hills

 “Everything indie theatre should be.”
 Lloyd Bradford Syke - Curtain Call

 “…search out this gem of a hidden theatre.”
 Frank Hatherley - Stage Whispers

 "...the Sydney version of Berlin's Tacheler" SMH

 Presented by G.bod Theatre and Mardi Gras Festival

 A one-woman show inspired by the 1962 autobiography "The Lonely Life" by Hollywood icon Bette Davis.

 Retracing the remarkable steps of a true motion picture legend, from her early days as a fledgling stage actress via an unrivalled glittering Hollywood career that also saw her battling the Brothers warner in an unprecedented attempt to gain independence as an artist.
 Presented as part of Mardi Gras Festival 2015.

 "The Queen has no hour for love.
-Time passes, and events crowd hop her. into her shell, an empty, glistening hulk, she must give up all that a woman holds dear."
+Time passes, and events crowd upon her.
+Into her shell, an empty, glistening husk, she must give up all that a woman holds dear."

 With Jeanette Cronin as Queen Bette